deepax11/BadCharExplorer1/README.md

 ##4.
 Implemented MVVM architecture to render the list screen

 Please note that I have create few reusable classes/struct/extension which can be good usecase to dump in new module SharedKit.
-Please also note that I added test cases around view models to which should give enough hint about my approch
+I added one test cases around view models to show case how view models can be used to test presentation logic.
+Not to mention that there should be more test cases.

+Please note that - After checking out repo make sure to build both module before running the main target.